7chat/mattbailey.io/_posts/2014-11-22-a-beginners-guide-to-grunt-redux.md

 ## Install Ruby and Sass

+**Update:** I've recently switched from using `grunt-contrib-sass` to `grunt-sass` which uses the faster, but experimental [libsass](http://libsass.org/) C++ compiler.
+As such, it doesn't require Ruby or the Sass gem.
+However, if you experience issues when compiling with `grunt-sass` you should probably use `grunt-contrib-sass`, but in that case you will need to install Ruby and the Sass gem.

-I use Sass as my CSS preprocessor.
-In order to use the Sass Grunt task you will need to install Ruby ([full installation instructions can be found here](https://www.ruby-lang.org/en/installation/)) and, once you've done that, the [Sass](http://sass-lang.com/download.html) gem:
+~~I use Sass as my CSS preprocessor.
+In order to use the Sass Grunt task you will need to install Ruby ([full installation instructions can be found here](https://www.ruby-lang.org/en/installation/)) and, once you've done that, the [Sass](http://sass-lang.com/download.html) gem:~~

 ```bash
 gem install sass